 Maybe.
 If the other driver was arrested or issued a citation at the accident scene, they could face jail time.
 This would have little bearing on your ability to recover compensation.
 If anything, it could help you establish that a negligent driver hurt you.

-Other Contributing Factors to Car Accidents that You Can Include in Your Claim
+Other Contributing Factors to Car Accidents

 When someone drinks and drives, they usually partake in other forms of reckless driving, such as:

 - Failing to yield to the right of way